-There are several metrics that can be used to measure the effectiveness of integrating ICT in learning, including student motivation, student collaboration, student self-efficacy, and academic achievement (Fu, 2013).
-Livingstone (2012) notes that the use of ICT in education in general, and at a young age in particular, contributes to students' motivation.
-Additionally, combining e-learning with face-to-face learning in elementary school expands students' opportunities for communication, collaboration, and expression, and increases their willingness to make connections with other students (Anastasiades, Filippousis, Karvunis, Siakas, Tomazinakis, Giza & Mastoraki, 2010).
+There are several metrics that can be used to measure the effectiveness of integrating ICT in learning.
+These include: student motivation; student collaboration; student self-efficacy; and academic achievement (Fu, 2013).
+Livingstone (2012) notes that the use of ICT in education in general, and at a young age in particular, contributes to student motivation.
+Additionally, combining e-learning with face-to-face learning in elementary school expands student opportunities for communication, collaboration, and expression, and increases their willingness to make connections with other students (Anastasiades, Filippousis, Karvunis, Siakas, Tomazinakis, Giza & Mastoraki, 2010).
 Furthermore, another study that implemented immersive virtual field trips for science learning among elementary students found that motivation of intrinsic value and self-regulation may play a dominant role in students' learning positions in immersive virtual reality for science education environments (Cheng & Tsai, 2020).

-Integrating ICT in the classroom is a worldwide phenomenon, Israel is no exception.
-In 2011, the Israeli Ministry of Education introduced a new educational initiative regarding the integration of ICT in the classroom, or "Adapting the Education System to the 21st Century".
-According to this initiative, the integration of ICT in teaching is one of the aspects related to adapting the education system to the 21st century, alongside information and communication literacy, critical thinking and problem solving, and communication sharing and teamwork.
-The goals of the initiative were to develop student motivation, collaboration in learning, and self-efficacy, as well as to improve student achievement (Ministry of Education, 2011).
+Integrating ICT in the classroom is a worldwide phenomenon and Israel is no exception.
+In 2011, the Israeli Ministry of Education introduced a new educational initiative aimed at integrating ICT into the classroom: "Adapting the Education System to the 21st Century".
+According to this initiative, the integration of ICT in teaching is a key aspect of adapting the education system to the 21st century, alongside information and communication literacy; critical thinking and problem solving, and communication sharing and teamwork.
+The goals of the initiative were to develop student motivation, collaboration in learning, and self-efficacy, and to improve student achievement (Ministry of Education, 2011).

-The underlie assumption of the Ministry of Education's policy is that ICT is not a necessary condition for the implementation of innovative pedagogy, yet intelligent use of ICT, based on knowledge of its relative advantages and disadvantages, can greatly assist in the implementation of innovative pedagogy (Ministry of Education, 2011).
+The underlying assumption of the Ministry of Education's policy is that ICT is not a necessary condition for the implementation of innovative pedagogy, yet intelligent use of ICT, based on knowledge of its relative advantages and disadvantages, can greatly assist in the implementation of innovative pedagogy (Ministry of Education, 2011).

-The initiative aims to integrate an ICT program in learning over time.
-The gradation was reflected in three dimensions: 1) participating schools (at each stage more schools will join the program), 2) scope of implementation (a computer/projector screen-based configuration for each class, and an advanced computer-based configuration for students), and 3) grade level (lower grades first) (Ministry of Education, 2011).
+The Israeli Ministry of Education (2011) initiative is a gradual process with three facets: 1) participating schools (schools will be added to the initiative in a phased manner); 2) scope of implementation (each classroom will be provisioned with a computer and projector screen configuration); 3) grade level (the process will begin at lower grades first before being gradually extended to higher grades).

-This study analyzes the effectiveness of integrating ICT in science classes of minority, disadvantaged students, enrolled in Arabic speaking public schools in Israel.
-Specifically, it examines the effect of integrating ICT on students’ motivation, sense of self-efficacy, improvement in achievement, and collaboration.
-The focus on minority, Arabic speaking, disadvantaged students stem from two main reasons.
-First, the scarce research (Nachmias, Mioduser, Forkosh, Baruch, 2010).
-Second, the luck of adequate resources allocated to these students (Abu-Asba, Fresco and Abu-Nasra, 2013; Blass, 2017) and their characterization as under achieving students (Abu-Asaba, 2007).
+This study analyzes the effectiveness of integrating ICT in science classes of minority, disadvantaged students, enrolled in Arabic-medium public schools in Israel.
+Specifically, it examines the effect of integrating ICT on student motivation, sense of self-efficacy, improvement in achievement, and collaboration.
+The focus on minority, Arabic-speaking, disadvantaged students stems from two principal concerns.
+Firstly, the scarcity of research in this area (Nachmias, Mioduser, Forkosh, Baruch, 2010) and, secondly, the lack of adequate resources allocated to these students (Abu-Asba, Fresco and Abu-Nasra, 2013; Blass, 2017) as well as elevated rates of underachievement in this category of students (Abu-Asaba, 2007).

-We developed a model to evaluate the effectiveness of the Ministry of Education initiative, based on the four dimensions defined by the Ministry of Education ICT project: motivation, self-efficacy academic achievement and student collaboration.
+In this study we developed a model to evaluate the effectiveness of the Ministry of Education initiative, based on the four dimensions defined by the Ministry of Education ICT project: motivation, self-efficacy, academic achievement and student collaboration.

 Integrating ICT in class

 As in the other professions, the teaching of the natural sciences is increasing, and attempts are being made to assimilate the use of digital technology within teaching, like personal computers, mobile devices, and the internet for synchronous learning, online forum management, and more.
-Computer-generated technology emphasizes branching and multidimensional thinking and the illustration of complex phenomena, all features necessary in science teaching (Klein, 2011).
+Computer-generated technology emphasizes branching and multidimensional thinking and the illustration of complex phenomena: all features necessary in science teaching (Klein, 2011).
 However, a review of information on the integration of laptops in science teaching shows that implementation is still in its infancy, as is the scope of the studies that accompany it (Paz & Salant, 2010).